fabsMuratore/sim2realAI.github.io/_posts/2019-02-28-Quantifying-Transferability.markdown

 In the state-of-the-art of sim-2-real reinforcement learning, there are several algorithms which learn (robust) continuous control policies in simulation.
 Some of them already showed the ability to transfer from simulation to reality.
 However, all of these algorithms lack a measure of the policy's transferability and thus they just train for a given number of rollouts or transitions.
 Usually, this problem is bypassed by training for a "very long time" (i.e., using a "huge amount" of samples) and then testing the resulting policy on the real system.
 If the performance is not satisfactory, the procedure is repeated.

-[Muratore et al.](https://www.ias.informatik.tu-darmstadt.de/uploads/Team/FabioMuratore/Muratore_Treede_Gienger_Peters--SPOTA_CoRL2018.pdf) presented an algorithm called Simulation-based PolicyOptimization with Transferability Assessment (SPOTA) which is able to directly transfer from an ensemble of source domains to an unseen target domain.
+[Muratore et al.](https://www.ias.informatik.tu-darmstadt.de/uploads/Team/FabioMuratore/Muratore_Treede_Gienger_Peters--SPOTA_CoRL2018.pdf) presented an algorithm called Simulation-based Policy Optimization with Transferability Assessment (SPOTA) which is able to directly transfer from an ensemble of source domains to an unseen target domain.
 The goal of SPOTA is not only to maximize the agent's expected discounted return under the influence of perturbed physics simulations, but also to provide an approximate probabilistic guarantee on the loss in terms of this performance mueasure when applying the found policy $\pi(\theta)$, a mapping from states to actions, to a different domain.

 We start by framing reinforcement learning problem as a _stochastic program_, i.e., maximizing the expectation of estimated discounted return $J(\theta)$ over the domain parameters $\xi \sim p(\xi; \psi)$, where $\psi$ are the parameters of the distribution